 Investment contracts for account of segregated fund holders are recorded separately from the Total general fund liabilities in our Consolidated Statements of Financial Position.
 Investment contracts under which the segregated fund holders bear the risks associated with the underlying investments are classified as Investment contracts for account of segregated fund holders.
-The liabilities reported as Investment contracts for account of segregated fund holders are measured at the aggregate of the policyholder account balances.
+The liabilities reported as Investment contracts for account of segregate of the policyholder account balances.